decidables/decidables/libraries/discountable-elements/README.md

 histograms for the parameters in the model fit.
 The HTD curves should not be interactive, because their rendering is determined by the user's task performance.

+##### Attributes

+**Note:** Since model parameter attributes are set on the example, they don't need to be set on the individual components, as they will be propagated and kept in sync.

+- `trials: number = 10`
+  - Number of trials to run
+- `duration: number = 2000`
+  - The duration of the stimulus, wait, and inter-trial interval on each trial, initialized to the value provided in milliseconds
+- `k: number = 0.05`
+  - Parameter k (discounting factor)

 ##### Slots

 - *unnamed*